Grandma’s Gingersnap Cookies

 • Shortening

-How to make gingersnap cookies recipe
+How to make gingersnap cookies

 1. In large mixing bowl, sift together flour, baking soda, cinnamon, cloves and ginger.